 Last time my water broke, my contractions also got really bad and I remember crying and begging for the epidural.
 I requested an epidural at this time, and my lovely anesthesiologist came pretty quickly to prep me.
 It barely hurt at all (compared to the contractions, it was literally a tiny pinch), and I was so so so relieved to have the drugs.
 My nurse put in a catheter maybe half an hour later.

 This time my husband was with me during all of this, and that really helped me stay strong, even if he didn’t necessarily do anything specific but just stood by me and was in the room with me.
+I was so glad that he would be allowed to be there the whole time until I gave birth, because it really felt like I needed all the support I could get.
+Of course the hospital nurses and doctors had made sure to check out different gowns for isolating and had provided the best one for him as it’s necessary to wear the proper safety gear inside the room to avoid infection or contamination.
+But I’m happy that they did not keep him out.
 Last time he and my mom went home, because nothing was happening and he really needed a shower after work.
-In the time everyone was gone, EVERYTHING ended up happening last time — my water broke, the contractions got really strong, I had an epidural, and I was told I had to have an emergency C-section all alone, which was pretty scary.
+In the time everyone was gone, EVERYTHING ended up happening last time – my water broke, the contractions got really strong, I had an epidural, and I was told I had to have an emergency C-section all alone, which was pretty scary.
 Again, thank the Lord I had support from him and my mama this time around, and it made a world of a difference.

 Since I couldn’t walk around the L&D floor anymore with limited use of my legs (I could still feel them and move them around, but they were like Jello), the next best thing for positioning was a peanut ball.
 You can’t really tell in the photos below, but my nurses had me lay on my side with this peanut-shaped ball in between my legs, which is supposed to help open up the pelvis and allow things to progress.
 I did this, switching sides, basically until I was ready to push.